kevintruong/til/C-Programming,-Part-2:-Text-Input-And-Output.md

 char result[200];
 int len = snprintf(result, sizeof(result), "%s:%d", name, score);
 ```
 snprintf returns the number of characters written excluding the terminating byte.
-In the above example this would be a maximum of 199.
+In the above example, this would be a maximum of 199.

 ## What if I really really want `printf` to call `write` without a newline?